 The didactic portion of the fellowship is a common core, whose development and execution is shared across all sites.
 The experiential portion is site-specific though with identical goals.
 Applicants may apply to either (MGH/BWH) site.

-As all fellows will have completed a residency in Emergency Medicine and be either Board Eligible or Board Certified by American Board of Emergency Medicine before starting the fellowship, they will meet the institutional criteria for appointment as Attending Physicians and deliver care in that role.
+As all fellows will have completed a four-year residency in Emergency Medicine and be either Board Eligible or Board Certified by American Board of Emergency Medicine before starting the fellowship, they will meet the institutional criteria for appointment as Attending Physicians and deliver care in that role.
 Clinical care may occur at a variety of locations across the clinical enterprises of both BWH and MGH, namely the BWH Emergency Department, the MGH Emergency Department, the BWH Faulkner Emergency Department and BWH Urgent Care Foxborough.
 This clinical work embeds the fellow into the operation of the EDs and provides multiple occasions to examine and assess the quality and efficiency of the care delivered.

-A letter of interest, 3 letters of recommendation, including a letter from the residency program director, and a current CV are required with application
+A letter of interest, 3 letters of recommendation, including a letter from the residency program director, and a current CV are required with application.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.